 An approximately 5 acre Hilltop Park will provide a variety of passive recreational spaces and fantastic overlooks with views to Treasure Island, San Francisco, and the Bay.
-The plan also features protection of existing ecologically rich habitats and the increased habitat management of degraded areas that will transform the island into an ecologically rich habitat area located in the middle of San Francisco Bay.
+The plan also features protection of existing ecologically rich habitats and the increased habitat management of degraded areas that will transform Yerba Buena Island into an ecologically rich habitat area located in the middle of San Francisco Bay.

 - View the Yerba Buena Island Habitat Management Plan (PDF)

 - View the TIDA Tree Removal Procedures document (PDF)